bagsiz/php-docker/README.md

-# Docker Laravel on Alpine Linux
+# PHP Docker on Alpine Linux
 ==============================================

 This repository is based on [nurettintopal/docker-php](https://github.com/nurettintopal/docker-php).